The Cosmopolitan Attitude of Ahimsa

 Compassion

 Whether this is the only way to connect Pathos and truthfulness, is the subject of one of the texts on this website.
-Although, there is no doubt that some emotions or passions, such as ressentiment or fear, can be politically exploited.
+Although, there is no doubt that some emotions or passions, such as resentment or fear, can be politically exploited.
 However, as an abundance of scientific studies shows, ‚pathos‘ plays an important role in our ability to make existential decisions.
 As figured out in neuroscience, our emotional brain, as well as the mirror neurons, allow us to emphatically understand the world.
 It enables us to make intuitive decisions that go far beyond the relatively simple logic of the mind.

 Although the Bhagavad Gita as the source of Satyagraha doesn’t suggest it, Gandhi considered compassion one of the five pillars of nonviolence.
 The other four pillars are respect, understanding, acceptance, and appreciation.
 For, the connection of thinking and feeling allows us to intuitively connect with others.
 Above all, our intuition lets us eventually tap into the mystical source of universal consciousness.